alexle/alexle.github.com/posts/tips-for-hiking-your-first-14er.markdown

 On our trip, we only finished *half* the food we brought.
 Perhaps it was the altitude, physical exhaustion, or breakfast we had in the morning.
 What worked well for us was eating small amounts of trail mix, beef jerky, power bars, and [Clif Shot Bloks][4] along the way.
 That kept our energy levels consistently high.
 A small lunch on the summit was more than enough.
 A 14er isn't like backpacking into the wilderness.

 ###5.
 Prepare for ALL the elements###
 Check the weather report beforehand, but all bets are off when the elevation is this high.
-For warm weather, stick to wool/synthetic fabrics that wick sweat away.
+For warm weather, stick to wool/synthetic fabrics which wick sweat away.
 Sunglasses and hats offer needed protection from the sun.
 For rain and wind, be ready with a lightweight shell.
 My Marmot DriClime Jacket kept me dry and warm when the conditions worsened unexpectedly.
 My friend used a poncho, but would not recommend it since it flew around in the wind and blocked his vision of where he was stepping.
 I'd probably bring gloves and a beanie next time.

 ###6.
 Trekking Poles Aren't Necessary..###
 ..but definitely make life easier.
 They may look silly to some, but trekking poles reduce fatigue, lessen impact on knees, and are a great help when negotiating slippery terrain.
 It's like having 4 legs to help you balance and maneuver.
 Probably more impactful for all-day hikes.